luizdma/DataSetYolo/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 3495 images.
+The dataset includes 6640 images.
-Road-Lanes-Cars are annotated in YOLOv12 format.
+Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Auto-orientation of pixel data (with EXIF-orientation stripping)

+The following augmentation was applied to create 2 versions of each source image:
+* Random rotation of between -7 and +7 degrees
+* Random Gaussian blur of between 0 and 2 pixels